Walt Disney World

+The Walt Disney World Resort, commonly known as Disney World, is an entertainment resort complex located about 20 mi southwest of Orlando, Florida, United States.
+Opened on October 1, 1971, the resort is operated by Disney Experiences, a division of the Walt Disney Company.
+One of the most iconic and pioneering entertainment resort complexes in the world, it is a cornerstone in popular entertainment.
+The property covers nearly 25000 acre, of which half has been developed.

+Walt Disney World contains numerous recreational facilities designed to attract visitors for an extended stay, including four theme parks, two water parks, four golf courses, conference centers, a competitive sports complex and a shopping, dining and entertainment complex.
+Additionally, there are 31 Disney-owned resort hotels and one camping resort on the property, and many other non-Disney-operated resorts on and near the property.

 Designed to supplement Disneyland in Anaheim, California, which had opened in 1955, the complex was developed by Walt Disney in the 1960s.
+Walt wanted to build a new park because Disneyland in California was limited from expanding by the establishments that sprung up around it.
 "The Florida Project", as it was known, was intended to present a distinct vision with its own diverse set of attractions.

-Walt Disney's original plans also called for the inclusion of an "Experimental Prototype Community of Tomorrow" (EPCOT), a planned community intended to serve as a testbed for new city-living innovations.
+Walt Disney's original plans called for the inclusion of an "Experimental Prototype Community of Tomorrow" (EPCOT), a planned community intended to serve as a testbed for new city-living innovations.
 Walt Disney died on December 15, 1966, during the initial planning of the complex.
-After his death, the company wrestled with the idea of whether to bring the Disney World project to fruition; however, Walt's older brother, Roy O. Disney, came out of retirement to make sure Walt's biggest dream was realized.
-Construction started in 1967, with the company instead building a resort similar to Disneyland, abandoning the experimental concepts for a planned community.
-The Magic Kingdom was the first theme park to open in the complex, in 1971, followed by Epcot (1982), Disney's Hollywood Studios (1989), and Disney's Animal Kingdom (1998).
-It was Roy who insisted the name of the entire complex be changed from Disney World to Walt Disney World, ensuring that people would remember that the project was Walt's dream.
+After his death, the company wrestled with the idea of whether to bring the Disney World project to fruition; however, Walt's older brother, Roy O. Disney, came out of retirement to ensure Walt's biggest dream was realized.

+Construction started in 1967, with the company building a resort similar to Disneyland, abandoning the planned community concept.
+Magic Kingdom was the first theme park to open in the complex in 1971, followed by EPCOT (known then as EPCOT Center) in 1982, Disney's Hollywood Studios (known then as the Disney-MGM Studios Theme Park) in 1989, and Disney's Animal Kingdom in 1998.
+Roy insisted the name of the entire complex be changed from Disney World to Walt Disney World, to memorialize his brother.